 Straight past Ambastala Dagoba lies the icon of Mihintale, the Rock of Invitation.
 In ancient books such as the Mahavamsa it is written that Mahinda came to Sri Lanka by travelling through the air.
 He along with his companions came down and landed on the top of the Aradhana Gala where he met King Devanampiyatissa for the first time.
 Even during very windy weather pilgrims do not fail to visit this rock, which has iron railings to help them to climb. [ … more information … ]

 Other more interesting sites of Mihintale Monastery

-Although all pilgrims take the above route visitng the most common placed, this is a massive monastic complex with interesting ruins lying off the beaten track where few would bother to visit.
-These site are briefly described below with a link to a detail description.
+Although all pilgrims take the above route visiting the most common place, this is a massive monastic complex with interesting ruins lying off the beaten track where few would bother to visit.
+These sites are briefly described below with a link to a detailed description.

 Kantaka Cetiya is a circular stupa having a base circumference of about 425 feet.
 It has three stepped rims.
 It has four frontispieces in the four cardinal directions.
 The frontispiece is called Vahalkada.
-All the Vahalkadas are decorated with sculptures of dwarfs, animals, human, divine figures and floral motifs.
+All the Vahalkadas are decorated with sculptures of dwarfs, animals, humans, divine figures, and floral motifs.

-Vahalkada is a special architectural feature which are four projective front pieces on the four sides of the stupa.
-The southern vahalkada is the best preserved.
-This gives a excellent example of the design of vahalkada at the very early periods.
-The band of ‘Ghana’ figures on top the structure take special place in most buddhist buildings.
+Vahalkada is a special architectural feature which is four projective front pieces on the four sides of the stupa.
+The southern Vahalkada is the best preserved.
+This gives an excellent example of the design of vahalkada at the very early periods.
+The band of ‘Ghana’ figures on top of the structure takes a special place in most Buddhist buildings.
 They are also called ‘Vamana’ figures or ‘Bahirawa’ figures.
 They are sort of mythical dwarfs in various amusing positions.